Ever wondered how scientists discovered that all living things are... Ipakita pa

 Understanding how to classify epithelial tissues is like learning to describe different types of buildings - you look at the shape of the "bricks" (cells) and how many layers they're stacked in.
 This classification system helps scientists and doctors identify tissues and understand their functions.

-Cell shapes come in three main types: squamous flatandscalelikeflat and scale-like, cuboidal cubeshapedcube-shaped, and columnar tallandcolumnliketall and column-like.
+Cell shapes come in three main types: squamous , cuboidal , and columnar .
 The cell nucleus shape usually matches the cell shape, which is a helpful identification trick during microscope work.

 Layer organization determines tissue strength and function.
 Simple epithelium has just one layer and handles absorption, secretion, and filtration.
 Stratified epithelium has multiple layers for protection in high-wear areas like your mouth and skin.
 Pseudostratified epithelium looks layered but isn't - it's "falsely stratified" with irregular columnar cells.